 Try it free for 21 days.

-You don’t want to straight up copy their product listings.
+You don’t want to straight up copy their product titles or bulletpoint copy.
 But if you notice anything they’re doing better, you can incorporate these ideas into your own listing.

 Look at areas like:

-• Images (what kind of use cases they show, how many angles are there, do their images look significantly better than yours, do they have video?)
+- Listing Images: What kind of use cases they show, how many angles are there, do their images look significantly better than yours, do they have video?
+More on this: Amazon product image best practices

-• Bullet points and description (what tone do they use?
+- Bullet points and description: What tone do they use?
 How do they talk about features and benefits?
-How are they mixing in keywords?)
+How are they mixing in keywords?
+More on this: How to write Amazon bullet points that convert

 Finish by going through the rest of the listing to try and spot any differences, or pick out new ideas that might help you improve your product listing.